 529 Education Plan distributions used to pay qualifying college education expenses (tax-free if distributed per guidelines).
 The 2017 TCJA tax law expanded the education expenses that qualify to to include both primary and secondary school expenses.
 There are annual limits to the amount that can be distributed to these new qualified education expenses.

 Beginning in 2020, 529 education savings distribution can be used for fees, books, supplies and equipment for certain apprenticeship programs.
 Also new in 2020, these distributions can be used to pay off up to $10,000 in student loans.
 Note that this $10,000 limit is a total limit (not an annual limit).

 Obama Care Mandate –

 Beginning in 2019, you no longer have to pay a penalty if you are not covered by a qualifying health plan as set forth under the Affordable Care Act (“Obamacare”).

 Estate Tax Exemption –

-The gift tax exclusion remains $15,000 per recipient.
+The 2022 gift tax exclusion is $16,000 per recipient, scheduled to increase to $17,000 per recipient for 2023.
 Gifting of assets with fair market value totaling greater than this limit requires the filing of a gift tax return.

 The top corporate income tax rate is now 21% (compared to the previous top rate of 35%).